Which Methodology to Choose for Your Project: Waterfall vs RAD?

 The average time taken to develop a software product is 4.5 months.
 (Source: goodfirms.co)

-For instance, planning is one of the longest stages of Waterfall development and developers must go through it before moving to the execution phase.
+For instance, planning is one of the longest stages of Waterfall development and every team member must go through it before moving to the execution phase.

 On the other hand, the goal of the RAD approach is to deliver a product as soon as possible.
 Moreover, developers who choose RAD may work faster because they more often tend to reuse the code or utilize automatic code generators.
 Sometimes, the customer may get the first versions of the product within the first two months of development.